Tech-at-DU/d3-tutorial/08-axis/readme.md

 ### Parsing dates

-For this, to work we need to provide D3 with date objects.
+To work with dates you need to provide D3 with date objects.
 Currently, our data has dates in string format.

 ```
 30/11/2016